 Where does Japanese encephalitis occur?

 Japanese encephalitis is the leading cause of viral encephalitis in many countries in Asia.
 Most infections occur in China, Korea, Southeast Asia, and the Indian subcontinent.
 The mosquitoes that transmit this infection (Culex mosquitoes) generally breed in rural, agricultural areas, most commonly in flooded rice fields.
-There have been a few cases of Japanese encephalitis in Australia, in the Torres Strait Islands and the Cape York Peninsula.
+There has been an increase in cases of Japanese encephalitis in Australia recently, with people living in or visiting the Torres Strait Islands and the Cape York Peninsula particularly at risk.

 Most people who are infected with the Japanese encephalitis virus have only mild symptoms, such as fever and headache.
 Symptoms usually appear 5–15 days after you are infected.